 Overall, this AB has no net impact on the level of appropriations in the 2016 budget.

-The present Draft Amending Budget (DAB) No 2/2016 is intended to enter in the budget 2016 the surplus resulting from the implementation of the budget year 2015.
-As provided for in the Financial Regulation applicable to the general budget of the Union, under Article 18 § 3, it is the only subject of this DAB and it has to be submitted within 15 days following the submission of the provisional accounts at end March 2016.
+The present Amending Budget (AB) No 2/2016 is intended to enter in the budget 2016 the surplus resulting from the implementation of the budget year 2015.
+As provided for in the Financial Regulation applicable to the general budget of the Union, under Article 18 § 3, it is the only subject of this AB and it has to be submitted within 15 days following the submission of the provisional accounts at end March 2016.